fgvieira/ngsF-HMM/README.md

 * `--seed INT`: Seed for random number generator.

 ### Input data
 As input `ngsF-HMM` reads a Genotype Likelihood (GL) file composed of 3 genotype likelihoods, per site and individual.
-The file can be either in binary (as doubles) or gzipped text, in which case allows for initial non-genotype columns.
+The file can be either in binary (as doubles) or gzipped text (sites on rows).
+The latter case allows for initial non-genotype columns.

 ### Stopping Criteria
 An issue on iterative algorithms is the stopping criteria. `ngsF-HMM` implements a dual condition threshold: relative difference in log-likelihood and estimates RMSD (F and freq).
 As for which threshold to use, simulations show that 1e-5 seems to be a reasonable value.
 However, if you're dealing with low coverage data (2x-3x), it might be worth to use lower thresholds (between 1e-6 and 1e-9).

+### To avoid convergence to local maxima, ngsF-HMM should be run several times from different starting points.
+To make this task easier, a script (`ngsF-HMM.sh`) is provided that can be called with the exact same parameters as `ngsF-HMM`.

 ### Thread pool
 The thread pool implementation was adapted from Mathias Brossard's and is freely available from: